openedx/docs.openedx.org/source/community/release_notes/sumac/dev_op_release_notes.rst

    - Additional Considerations: Commerce app itself is slated for deprecation nevertheless.
    - `courseware.enable_navigation_sidebar <https://github.com/openedx/edx-platform/blob/38f73442e78a8b9afb5543facd170dca830acb1a/lms/djangoapps/courseware/toggles.py#L86>`_  is now enabled by default.
 It was disabled by default in Redwood.

+For users running Tutor, they will automatically switch to the new app.
+Instructions to migrate data from mongodb to mysql is available in the plugin README https://github.com/overhangio/tutor-forum/ (not yet merged, see this PR).

+Users not running Tutor will by default remain on the legacy cs_comments_service app.
+They need to read this part of the forum app README: https://github.com/openedx/forum?tab=readme-ov-file#forum-v2-toggle Some settings need to be defined even for legacy app users.

 Settings and Toggles
 ====================
 - `contentstore.new_studio_mfe.disable_legacy_libraries <https://github.com/openedx/edx-platform/blob/2c575209f1177f095860a89b0c0ac080db9442a1/cms/djangoapps/contentstore/toggles.py#L613>`_